billthefarmer/blog/blog/content/post/2017-08-24-whatever-o-meter-revisited.md

 more: https://billthefarmer.github.io/blog/morris-o-meter
 ```

-The javascript part should just work as it is, the PHP plugin needs
+The javascript part should just work as it is, the PHP plugin needed
 re-implementing as a hugo shortcode.
 The first part of the plugin just
 outputs svg code to draw the dial and pointer, that was fairly easy to
 implement, it just has some iteration in it.
 I had to change the ticks